Location & Hours

 Groups of 10 or more people must book their visit ahead of time:

 You can also take the Green Line to the Conservatory Stop.
-You won’t miss us, we’re the huge glass building just North of Lake St. on the West side of the street.
+You won’t miss us, we’re the huge glass building just north of Lake Street on the West side of the street.